bruhmastir/library/docs/pilots/doha/otbd.md

     1. The Orange route shall be suspended when the cloud ceiling is below 2000 FT and/ or visibility is less than 3500 M.
     2. The Orange route shall be suspended during peak arrival periods and IPO.
     3. The OTHH Supervisor may for any other valid reasons suspend the Orange Route.
-    4 .
-When the route is suspended, the OTHH ATCO Supervisor shall inform OTBD Tower who shall inform GHC immediately.
+    4. When the route is suspended, the OTHH ATCO Supervisor shall inform OTBD Tower, the GHC then shall be informed immediately.
 Best practice is to provide a minimum of
     5. 15 minutes’ notice to GHC.

 <table><thead>